 - The blue line is our cohort/retention curve.
 It simply crashes to zero here, a product-market fit situation will have resulted in something like the green line.
 The percentage though could vary.

-These metric from google analytics can be setup from the conversions panel and the behaviour panel above it.
+Google Analytics can be set up from the conversions and the behaviour panel above it.

 - In case of a consumer startup where the user base is the product, time spend on the website could be a goal.
 In case of an e-commerce website, the end goal would be sales.

 - Setting up a customised goals helps in tracking it and knowing much percentage of user base end up meeting the objectives.